Purpose of this framework

 - Limit the number of employees in a single room wherever possible.
 Always ensure that people can stay 1.5 metres apart in a room AND that the number of employees in the room does not exceed maximum capacity according to the current measures.

-If there is a child or employee with COVID-19 at school, there is a risk that the person’s contacts will be infected.
-Therefore, it is important to limit the number of contacts as much as possible.
+If there is a child or employee with COVID-19 at the childcare centre or school, there is a risk that the person’s contacts will be infected.
+Therefore, it is important to limit the number of contacts per child and employee as much as possible.
 This also makes it easier to do source and contact tracing in the event of an infection.

 A number of options for minimising the number of contacts are provided below.
-It is important for the school to ensure that contacts are limited as much as possible.
+It is important for the childcare centre or school to ensure that contacts are limited as much as possible.

 These measures can be difficult for children.
 Ensure good communication and explanation to children and parents/carers and prepare children well for the measures.